The Sword AND The Stone (Part Five)

 Galas seemed not at all aware that six weeks earlier was a report in the Boston Globe that the man in the video had been identified, although not named, The news was buried in the story about the reward being doubled, though the Globe had been told the previous week about it in response to an inquiry the made to the FBI.

 Even if the information by Galas and Kurkjian was not considered useful, in this particular instance, the two represent influential people among members of the public who have more than a passing interest in the case.
+They are the kind of individuals, people might well speak with, instead of the museum or the FBI directly.
+Information they provide could prove essential at some point down the road.

 Gardner Museum trustee Francis Hatch, a former Republican nominee for Governor of Massachusetts, in a letter described the FBI's response to one of his own initiatives to further the Gardner Heist investigation as casting a "pall over future cooperative efforts.”
-The FBI has shown about as much enthusiasm for building bridges as P.O.W.s on the River Kwai
+The FBI has shown about as much enthusiasm for building bridges as P.O.W.s on the River Kwai.

-reliable contact that John L. Sullivan Jr., a South Boston amateur artist as well as a petty thief, had been seen around the Gardner Museum in the days leading up to the theft, and confirmed it through parking tickets.
+In Master Thieves Kurkjian wrote that "two Boston cops assigned to the US attorney’s office on organized crime investigations also were convinced they knew who had pulled off the theft.
+They had received a tip from a reliable contact that John L. Sullivan Jr., a South Boston amateur artist as well as a petty thief, had been seen around the Gardner Museum in the days leading up to the theft, and confirmed it through parking tickets.
 But again, the jurisdiction belonged to the FBI, and entreaties to the agents to follow up on the tip fell on deaf ears, with one agent telling them 'we’ve got dozens of suspects that we’ve got to chase down.'”

 David Turner